 All of this will be in the company of your sturdy Icelandic horse, which ranges from around 128cm to 148cm in size and date back to Viking times.
 They have a unique gait, known as the ‘tolt’, which means that they always have at least one hoof on the ground.
 Icelanders have always treasured the adaptations of the horses and it is illegal to import them.
 Your friendly guide will tell you all about these incredible creatures, along with the wonderful things that you are seeing, ensuring that the tour is both educational and fun.

-Meeting point for the Glacier Hike is at Sólheimajökull parking lot, by the yellow school bus, at 10:00 AM.
+Meeting point for the Glacier Hike is at Sólheimajökull parking lot, by the yellow school bus.
+The meeting time for the glacier hike is the time selected in the booking widget.
 Meeting point for the Horse Riding part is at Vík, by the Vík Horse Adventure stables, at 14:30 PM.
 Further information regarding the meeting points will be received upon booking.

 We meet you at Sólheimajökull parking lot and the distance from Reykjavik is approx. 164 km / 101 mi.
 The drive takes around 2-2,5 hours.